turingschool/launch-curriculum/module3/lessons/week1/IntroToCSS.md

 * What are `ActionView::Helpers`?
 * Why would we use semantic vs. non-semantic tags?
 * What is the difference between a block and inline element?
 * When should we use an `id` over a `class`?
 * What is CSS?
 * How can you add CSS to a Rails app?
+* How do you select elements, classes, and ids in CSS?
+* When should we use an `id` over a `class`?
+* What is CSS?
+* How can you add CSS to a Rails app?